JuergenGutsch/blog/_source/_posts/2018-04-12-lightcore2-preview1.md

 * Use the `ConfigureServices` to add Services in the common ASP.NET Core way, e.g. to add MVC, to add configuration, to add Identity, to add Entity Framework contexts and so on.
 * Use the `ConfigureContainer` to configure LightCore, e. g. to load services dynamically by configuration files, etc.

+All the registrations done on the IServiceCollection gets moved into ContianerBuilder and registered in LightCore.
 At the end LightCore is used to create and manage the instances in this ASP.NET Core application.

 ## NuGet